 This is another kind of marketing scam that shocked the world in recent times.

-As I said earlier in the post, Facebook work from home scams usually asks you to pay money upfront so they can redirect you to the team that pays for doing a simple job.
+As I said in my previous post, Facebook work from home scams usually asks you to pay money upfront.

 Yes, indeed there are job opportunities on Facebook but it won’t come that easily until you meet all the requirements just as any normal company demands you.